rawho/portfolio-jekyll/README.md

 If you want to take this to your local machine for testing or development, You can do the following:

+> 📢 **PSA for those who want to fork or copy this repo and use it for their own site:**
+>
+> If You like this website and want to make your's, You can surely do that !!
+> Please be a decent person and give me proper credit by linking back to my website!
+>

 ## Prerequisites

 - [Ruby](https://www.ruby-lang.org/en/downloads/) version **2.5.0** or higher, including all development headers (check your Ruby version using `ruby -v`)